eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.level.member.property.intro.md

 kind: TUTORIAL
 number: 2.3.5.1
 ---
-# Level - MemberProperties Intro
+# Daanse Tutorial - Cube Level Member Property Intro

 This Tutorial is about MemberProperties.
 MemberProperties are attributes of a hierarchy level’s members.
 They provide additional details about each member, such as a description or any other related value.
 The only requirement for defining a MemberProperty is that a corresponding column exists to store the property’s value.